To view information about cancer and COVID-19 in your language, see Cancer Council Australia’s downloadable PDFs.

-- Implement social distancing methods by leaving at least 1.5-metres clear between yourself and other people.
+- Leave at least 1.5-metres clear between yourself and other people.

 - Talk to your doctor or a member of your treatment team about the times in your treatment when you may be at the highest risk of infection and plan your activities accordingly.

 Cancer Council Queensland is focused on doing what we can to prevent the spread of COVID-19 in Queensland.
 We are committed to the continuation of services during this period but understand that our volunteers must also consider their own health.
 As a result, we may experience a decrease in volunteers which could affect our regular services.
-For questions or enquiries please contact your local Cancer Council service provider for further information or call 13 11 20.
+For questions or enquiries please call 13 11 20.

 We will now be asking all visitors to our offices and accommodation lodges, and anyone using our services, to fill out a Visitor Declaration Form.
 This is for the safety of our staff and volunteers, and especially those living with cancer who enter our premises or use our services.
 We trust you will cooperate with us in implementing these new measures and appreciate your understanding.

-If you are feeling anxious, have questions or need support, please remember that Cancer Council’s support and information line is available on 13 11 20 during business hours.
+If you are feeling anxious, have questions or need support, please remember that Cancer Council’s Support and Information line is available during business hours.
 Our specially trained team can provide emotional support as well as practical tips for minimising the risk of infection during this time.

 Cancer Council Australia has put together a list of Frequently Asked Questions about cancer and COVID-19 which you may find helpful.